 As for the subpopulation of CHC genotype 1 patients with CKD, the company presented the C-SURFER study for the subpopulation of CHC genotype 4 patients with CKD (stage 4 and 5 CKD).
 Table 13 and Table 14 (Appendix A.1 of the full dossier assessment) describe the study characteristics and interventions.
 The study was unsuitable to derive conclusions on the added benefit of EBR/GZR versus the ACT because the comparator of the study did not concur with the ACT (see Section 2.3.1).
-In addition, only patients with CHC genotype 1, but b: Hereinafter, the study is referred to with this abbreviated form.

-not with CHC genotype 4, were included in the study.
+In addition, only patients with CHC genotype 1, but not with CHC genotype 4, were included in the study.
 The company assumed transferability of the results to CHC genotype 4 patients, but provided no adequate justification for this.